yegor256/blog/_posts/2014/apr/2014-04-13-bugs-are-welcome.md

 Reproducibility of a bug is very important.
 Consequently, it is the responsibility of a [bug reporter]({% pst 2018/apr/2018-04-24-right-way-to-report-bugs %}) to make sure the bug is reproducible.
-Until it is proven that the bug can be reproduced&mdash;it's not a bug for which payment can be made.
+Until it is proven that the bug can be reproduced---it's not a bug for which payment can be made.

 A bug is not a task; it has to refer to an existing functionality.
 Additionally,